Notes from ‘The Lessons of History’ (Durant & Durant, 1968)

 On the other hand, Spain as a singular political unit, was born when the Catholic kingdoms of Castile and Aragon on the Iberian Peninsula were unified by the marriage of Isabella I to Ferdinand II.
 With this consolidation of power also came the colonial desire to find new territories to conquer and expand into.
 So, when Christopher Columbus came along with the claim that it was possible to reach Asia by sailing West, it didn’t take much convincing for the Spanish monarchy to financially back his travels.

 The initial goals of Spain and Portugal had been to find a way around the Ottoman Empire to arrive at Asia.
-What they discovered in the process, however, were new people, untapped resources and new territories – Africa, in the case of Portugal, and the Americas, in the case of Spain.
+What they discovered in the process, however, were new people, untapped resources and new territories – sub-Saharan Africa, in the case of Portugal, and the Americas, in the case of Spain.

 But what was to stop Portugal from turning their attention to the Americas or Spain from doing the same with Africa?
 The solution was simple: